BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 Now to your goal: To get the flag at the internal network `flask.net` you need to open `/flag`.
 Obviously you can't access the `/flag` from the outer apache `apache.net` network.
 As a valuable hint you might need to investiage `socket.io` in the requests and watch out for `html` stuff.
 It really help to use `Burp` or another attack proxy to time your attack and investiage the target.

-To achive this - you need to write some code :)
+To achive the flag - you probably need to write some code this time :)

 <p align="center">